Treatment may not be necessary in mild cases of fungal nail infection. For more severe or troublesome cases, antifungal medication may be recommended.

-Terbinafine and itraconazole are the two medicines most commonly prescribed for fungal nail infections and they can be very effective.
+Terbinafine and itraconazole are the two medicines most commonly prescribed for fungal nail infections.

-However, you may have to take the tablets for several months to ensure that the infection has completely cleared up.
+These usually need to be taken once or twice a day for several months to ensure the infection has completely cleared up.
 If you stop taking the medication too early, the infection may return.

 Antifungal nail paint

-If you prefer not to take antifungal tablets, your GP may suggest you try antifungal nail paint instead.
+If you prefer not to take antifungal tablets, your GP or pharmacist may suggest you try antifungal nail paint instead.

-Nail paint isn't considered to be as effective as tablets because it's painted onto the infected nail and has to work its way through to the infection.
-It can often be difficult to reach all of the infection.
+Nail paint isn't generally considered to be as effective as tablets because it can be difficult for it to reach the deeper layers of the nail.
+However, it doesn't usually cause any side effects.

-Surgery to remove the infected nail may be recommended if your infection is very severe or painful and other treatments have proved ineffective.
+A procedure to remove affected nails completely isn't usually necessary, but may be recommended if the infection is severe or painful and other treatments haven't helped.